 JMA estimates global temperature anomalies using data combined not only over land but also over ocean areas.

-The land part of the combined data for the period before 2000 consists of GHCN (Global Historical Climatology Network) information provided by NCDC (the U.S.A.'s National Climatic Data Center), while that for the period after 2001 consists of CLIMAT messages archived at JMA.
+The land part of the combined data for the period before 2000 consists of GHCN (Global Historical Climatology Network) information provided by NOAA (The National Oceanic and Atmospheric Administration), while that for the period after 2001 consists of CLIMAT messages archived at JMA.

 The oceanic part of the combined data consists of JMA's own long-term sea surface temperature analysis data, known as COBE-SST (see the articles in TCC News No.1 and this report).

 The procedure for estimating the global mean temperature anomaly is outlined below.

 1) An average is obtained for monthly-mean temperature anomalies against the 1971-2000 baseline over land in each 5° x 5° grid box worldwide.